AMDatIMDEA/castro/Readme.md

 ## Installation

 You can install CASTRO by simply cloning or downloading the repository, installing the packages in the requirements.txt file, and then installing CASTRO.
+This was tested for python 3.13.
 - First, create a virtual environment called castro_env via:
     - virtualenv castro_env
 - or: